Choose a Wine for Christmas?

 Turkey remains the star of Christmas tables.

-For this bird, we recommend a supple and elegant red.
+For this poultry, we recommend a supple and elegant red.

-A Pinot Noir from Bourgogne Village reveals all its assets.
+A Pinot Noir from Burgundy Village reveals all its assets.

-Its fine tannins and red fruit aromas blend perfectly.
+Its fine tannins and red fruit aromas harmonize perfectly.

 You can also opt for a full-bodied white.

-A Chardonnay from Meursault or Saint-Aubin goes divinely with turkey.
+A Chardonnay from Meursault or Saint-Aubin divinely accompanies turkey.

-The butter and minerality of these wines complement the tender flesh of the bird.
+The butteriness and minerality of these wines complement the tender flesh of the poultry.

 A Châteauneuf-du-Pape or a Saint-Émilion Grand Cru are natural choices.

-These tannic and complex reds stand up to wild flavors.
+These tannic and complex reds stand up to the wild flavors.

 For venison or wild boar, also consider wines from the Northern Rhône.

-A Côte-Rôtie or a Hermitage provide this necessary power.
+A Côte-Rôtie or a Crozes-Hermitage bring the necessary power.

-Their structured tannins and spicy aromas enhance these exceptional meats.
+Their structured tannins and spice aromas sublimate these exceptional meats.

-Does duck have a special place on your table?
+Does duck hold a special place on your table?

-This web-footed bird requires a wine with fruit and freshness.
+This waterfowl requires a wine with fruit and freshness.

-A Pinot Noir from Alsace or Red Sancerre works wonders.
+An Alsatian Pinot Noir or a red Sancerre works wonders.

-These light but expressive reds respect the finesse of the duck.
+These light but expressive reds respect the delicacy of the duck.

 Cheeses